 Another way to go about finding someone via Facebook groups is to join location-specific groups and perform the same actions.

-There, you can also pay to promote the job role on Angel List.
+There, you can also pay to promote the job role on Wellfound.

-Once you’ve completed the process, you can browse through the profiles that match your criteria and start messaging them!
+Once you’ve completed the process, you can browse through the profiles of people that match your criteria and start messaging them!